hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 However, we only knew one way out of the valley, so we started searching for a hiking path.
 While doing a small break, Kristina finally found it and we followed the wooden sticks with yellow color on it.

+{{< imgScale "DSC00812_1600.JPG" "A compass is very very helpful when hiking through fog and rough terrain."
+"500x" >}}

 The way out was very steep, consisted only of sand and was not in any way paved or even somehow maintained.
+Due to the fog, we neither saw the top nor the bottom of the track.

 {{< imgScale "DSC00817_1600.JPG" "At the end of the path you can barely see the stick with the yellow color."
 "500x" >}}